Papaskas/strict-store/README.md

 ## Limitations

-1. Avoid using colons (':') in namespace or key values — this symbol is reserved as a namespace delimiter.
+1. Avoid using colons (':') in ns or name values — this symbol is reserved as a ns delimiter.
 2. The undefined type is not supported — it will be converted to null during JSON serialization

 ## Required